 Messinese Style Meat Skewers

-• Heat the grill, protecting the meat with parchment paper.
-Or if you have the opportunity, roast on the barbecue.
-They should cook for 2 minutes per side, or depending on your preference for more or less rare meat
+• Heat the grill grid protecting the meat with parchment paper.
+Or if you can roast on the barbecue.
+They need to cook 2 minutes per side, or depending on whether you prefer the meat more or less rare

 Messinese Style Meat Skewers